icelandico/geodev_site/src/lib/content/blog/zonal-statistics-qgis-elevation.md

 ![Mean_elev_symbol_settings](/assets/mean_elev_symbol_settings.png)

-Double click the Fill under the Geometry Generator option.
+Double click the **Geometry Generator** option.
 Click the expression builder icon to show the expression.
 Here is my value in that box after adding the height factor right after the `qgis_25d_height` part:
 ```
 order_parts(   extrude(    segments_to_lines( $geometry ),    cos( radians( eval( @qgis_25d_angle ) ) ) * eval( @qgis_25d_height ) * 0.5,    sin( radians( eval( @qgis_25d_angle ) ) ) * eval( @qgis_25d_height ) * 0.5  ),  'distance(  $geometry,  translate(    @map_extent_center,    1000 * @map_extent_width * cos( radians( @qgis_25d_angle + 180 ) ),    1000 * @map_extent_width * sin( radians( @qgis_25d_angle + 180 ) )  ))',  False)
 ```

+To make it consistent you have to change for both **Geometry Generator** layers.
 I've added `0.5` because this value fits for my dataset.
 In your case, other values might be better.
 One more thing we can do is to adjust the color of the "walls" of the 2.5D.
 In my case the simple black looks good.
 To change it double click "Simple Fill" under the Geometry Generator.
 In the Fill color section change it to black.

 After completing these steps, your polygons should look similar to what I presented at the beginning of this post.
 Of course, this is not a perfect effect.
 QGIS gives you many possibilities for styling and obtaining interesting effects for presenting our work with spatial data.
 This is my first attempt at presenting data this way.
 I hope that future maps using this technique will be better.